dmitriy-kostianetskiy/graph-ql/README.md

 # GraphQL

-Just give a shot to GraphQL
+Just gave a shot to GraphQL